ACLAB-HCMUT/Thesis_Esp32_industrial_controller/LCD/lib/ESP32_Display_Panel/README.md

 ### Configuring Supported Development Boards

-For details on how to configure the supported development boards in the Arduino IDE, see [Board_Instructions.md](./src/board/Board_Instructions.md).
+For details on how to configure the supported development boards in the Arduino IDE, see [Board_Instructions - Recommended Configurations in the Arduino IDE](./docs/Board_Instructions.md#recommended-configurations-in-the-arduino-ide).

 ### Configuring LVGL